Commonly Used Brand Name(s)Actemra

 Store in the refrigerator.
 Do not freeze.

-Protect the medicine from direct light.
-Keep your medicine in the original package until you are ready to use it.
+Protect this medicine from direct light.
+Keep it in its original package until you are ready to use it.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: